 Types of Shotgun Ammo

 - Birdshot: Birdshot is designed especially for bird hunting.
 You can stuff more pellets into these shells because the pellets are smaller.
 As a result, you increase your odds of striking the target effectively.
 The pellets burst off from the shell and scatter in all directions.
 A pellet-filled shotgun cartridge lacks stopping power once discharged.
-However, any person would be severely injured, if not killed, when struck by these pellets.
+Due to how inconsistant lethal results are with bird shot against humans, we strongly do NOT recommend it for home defense.

 - Buckshot: These are shotgun shells that contain huge metal pellets.
 These are often used for larger game.
 Buckshot pellets disperse outward in the same way that birdshot does when fired.
 However, the larger pellets of the buckshot does more damage than birdshot.
-Because most buckshot can be stopped by a wall, it can be more suitable ammo for home defense.
-This tactical round is also used by police enforcement and military forces.
+However, due to overpenitration a smaller than normal buckshot is recommended for home defense. #4 Buckshot is out pick.

 Many types of action used for shotguns are similar to those used for rifles.
 This includes actions such as pump-action, semi-automatic action, and bolt action.
 A gun’s action is the mechanism that allows it to fire.
 Here are the most common types: